 Tip: If you'd like to see what payment options the insurance companies you work with offer, you can call their Provider Services number to inquire about more information or to update your current payment method.

 Keep in mind that, regardless of payment method, this will be a direct exchange of funds between you and the payer.
 So, it is important to note that SimplePractice will not have any insight into this transaction.
-This means that if you notice that a payment is late or missing, you will want to reach out to the payer directly for more information.
+This means that if you notice that a payment is late, missing, or paid at the incorrect reimbursement rate, you will want to reach out to the payer directly for more information.

 Note: A Payment Report will stand as a notification of what the insurer has approved for reimbursement, but does not indicate that the actual transfer of money has been completed.
 So, it isn't uncommon for a payment report to post before the payment hits your account.
 If more than a week passes after you receive a payment report and you still haven't received the payment, we recommend that you follow up with the payer.